-Majors in Administration and Supervision (EAS), Curriculum and Instruction (CI), or School Counseling (CG) with modifications for licensure requirements constitute the choices of the Ed.S. program.
-The School Counseling emphasis area is available ONLY to LMU M.Ed.
-School Counseling graduates.
+Majors in Administration and Supervision (EAS) and Curriculum and Instruction (CI) with modifications for licensure requirements constitute the choices of the Ed.S. program.
 The emphasis areas are designed primarily for practitioners in the public schools.
+The program is a 30 semester hour program as follows:

-Core Requ iirements Sem Cr Hrs
+Core Requirements Sem Cr Hrs

 CI 631 Comparative Education 3

 CI 661 Instructional Design 3

-EAS 611 School Assessment and Evaluation 3
+EAS 611 School Assessment, Accountability and Improvement nt 3

 EAS 652 Leadership for Educational Programs 3

 EDUC 697 Research Project 3

 TOTAL 15